 With today’s computer hardware, it really doesn’t take nearly as much of a budget to build a gaming computer that can handle most games on max settings on a 1440P monitor.

-In fact, for as low as ~$500-$600 you can build a tower that can handle most games on a 1440P monitor, assuming it’s not one of the 1440P monitors that has a 144Hz refresh rate.
+In fact, for as low as ~$500-$600 you can build a tower that can handle most games on a 1440P monitor, assuming it’s not one of the 1440P monitors that have a 144Hz refresh rate.

 So, if you are working with a budget, but you want to step up from 1080P, then these 1440P monitors will serve as very good gaming monitors.